What's my plan?

 Creating and managing a user community

-Zendesk Gather is used to add the community component of your help center.
+You can add a community to your help center.
 This allows your end users to create posts to ask questions, provide feedback, and to share best practices with other end users in your community.
 End users can also add comments to posts and articles.
 As with staff-created content, you can also control how this content is published.
 This moderation feature, along with the other spam prevention tools provided by Zendesk, allows you to ensure that only quality content is published to your help center.

 Final steps before launching your help center